irnc/notes/posts/2016/10/2016-10-11-kinesis-analytics-issues.md

 _stream sample_ view, but it fails to work with any SQL of examples.
 Error is `Column 'SECTOR' not found in any table`.

-Trial and error showed that _Analytics_ converts SQL column names to be all upper case because it reaches some query execution engine.
+Trial and error showed that _Analytics_ converts column names used in SQL statement to be all upper case before they reach some query execution engine.
 Thus no luck looking for `SECTOR` when `sector` is provided.

+Apparently column names are case-sensitive.
 Workaround: define schema manually and use `UPPER_CASE` for column names.

 ## What syntax is it?